Eligibility: OPENING SOON. Open to UK and overseas students applying to start their first year of study for an on campus research degree in 2024-2025.

 The online scholarship application form is located in EUCLID and can be accessed via MyEd our web based information portal at https://www.myed.ed.ac.uk

 Please note: the Personal Statement for your scholarship application should clearly state why you are applying for this scholarship, why you feel your research proposal best fits with subject area expertise and what benefit the scholarship will have for your research.
-We are looking for evidence on how the PhD programme fits with your career aspirations, how you plan to take best advantage of the opportunities on offer.
-We expect our scholarship holders to contribute to the research community within ECA and so we are looking for your thoughts on how you might do this.
+We are looking for evidence on how the PhD programme fits with your career aspirations, how you plan to take best advantage of the opportunities on offer and we are also looking for your thoughts on how you might contribute to the research community within ECA.
+Please also consider the ECA selection procedure criteria below.

 Frequently Asked Questions - Scholarships System FAQs for Applicants (511.17 KB PDF)